Flavore669/Godot-Moving-Platforms-2D/README.md

 # MovingPlatform

-A configurable moving platform system for Godot 4 featuring resource-driven movement, multiple platform modes, and an extensible activator/trigger system.
+A lightweight configurable moving platform system for Godot 4 featuring resource-driven movement, multiple platform modes, and an extensible activator/trigger system.

 This repository contains:
 - A demo scene showing common use cases